-- 1. Any property, if the deceased or the person who receives the property as an inheritance or a bequest was a resident in Finland at the time of death. - 2.
-Real property situated in Finland and shares or other rights in a corporate body where more than 50% of the total gross assets of that corporate body consist of real property situated in Finland.
+- Any property provided the deceased or the person who receives the property as an inheritance or a bequest was a resident in Finland at the time of death - Real property situated in Finland and shares or other rights in a corporate body where more than 50% of the total gross assets of that corporate body consists of real property situated in Finland.

-Insurance claims paid out to a beneficiary or estate under a personal insurance scheme in the event of the death of the benefactor, as well as any similar economic subsidy paid by the government, a municipality or any other statutory body or a pension institution, are subject to inheritance tax only if they are not subject to income tax and the benefit or subsidy of a beneficiary or heir for a single death exceeds $\leqslant 35,000$.
-Half of the total amount of such claims or economic subsidies and amounts up to $\leqslant 35,000$ are tax-exempt for widowers and widows.
+Insurance claims paid out to a beneficiary or estate under a personal insurance scheme in the event of the death of the benefactor, as well as any similar economic subsidy paid by the government, a municipality or any other statutory body or a pension institution, are subject to inheritance tax only if they are not subject to income tax and the benefit or subsidy of a beneficiary or heir for a single death exceeds €35,000.
+Half of the total amount of such claims or economic subsidies and amounts up to €35,000 are tax-exempt for widowers and widows.